rhanb/nativescript-swipe-layout/README.md

 ##  3. <a name='Gettingstarted'></a>Getting started

-1. Open command prompt/terminal and execute `git clone https://github.com/NativeScript/nativescript-plugin-seed myplugin` to clone the plugin seed repository into `myplugin` folder.
+1. Open a command prompt/terminal and execute `git clone https://github.com/NativeScript/nativescript-plugin-seed nativescript-yourplugin` to clone the plugin seed repository into the `nativescript-yourplugin` folder.
-2. Go to `myplugin/src` folder using `cd myplugin/src`
+2. Go to the `nativescript-yourplugin/src` folder using `cd nativescript-yourplugin/src`
 3. Execute `npm run postclone` to:
     * configure your github username - it will be changed in the package.json for you
     * configure your plugin name - all files and classes in the seed will be renamed for you
-    * stub your plugin README file
+    * stub your plugin README.md file
     * create a new repository for your plugin

 Now you can continue with the development of your plugin by using the [Development setup](#Developmentsetup) described below.